Editorial by Industrial Quick Search

 Governments worldwide have implemented various clean air regulations to combat these horrible catastrophes.
 For instance, the UK government enacted the first Clean Air Act in 1956.
 This halted the burning of coal in cities.
 In 1970, the United States adopted its own Clean Air Act.

-People started employing different air cleaner equipment created much earlier after passing such legislation.
+After the clean air legislation passed, companies started using different air pollution control equipment that had been created much earlier.
 One was the electrostatic precipitator, which German mathematician Dr. M. Hohlfeld created in 1824.
 Around 80 years later, in 1907, Professor Frederick Gardner Cottrell obtained a patent for the first mass-producible electrostatic precipitator.
 At that time, a precipitator captured, treated, and eliminated sulphuric acid.

 The Clean Air Act of 1990 made periodic monitoring of some specified pollutants at various stationary sources a requirement.
-Monitoring equipment is just as crucial as pollution control equipment to comply with legal restrictions and monitoring requirements.
-Data on particulate matter and gaseous pollutants are kept with monitoring equipment, which is crucial for auditing and obtaining licenses for new and existing plants.
-Additionally, it is crucial to monitor emissions to evaluate the effectiveness of the pollution control system and the health and safety conditions inside the plant.
+Monitoring equipment is just as vital as pollution control equipment to comply with legal restrictions and monitoring requirements.
+Data on particulate matter and gaseous pollutants are kept with monitoring equipment, which is important for auditing and obtaining licenses for new and existing plants.
+Additionally, emissions are monitored to evaluate the effectiveness of the pollution control systems and the status of health and safety inside a facility.

 The commitment of many people has resulted in a significant reduction in VOC and HAP emissions during the past few years.
 However, global climate change has brought carbon emissions to the forefront of concern.
 As a result, policymakers and environmentalists are collaborating to draft legislation to reduce carbon emissions drastically.
 Given these recent and impending laws, manufacturers may need to be ready to discover alternatives to incinerators and oxidizers.
 These alternatives include filtering system components like mist collectors, wet scrubbers, dry scrubbers, electrostatic precipitators, etc.